-Train travel has long been the most preferred and “romantic” way to travel through Europe but budget air travel in Europe has really taken off (pardon the pun).
-About 15 years ago Europe deregulated air travel and that lead to a surge in discount carriers offering low cost, no-frill service.
-Now it’s possible find insanely cheap airfare to any country in Europe.
+Train travel has long been the most preferred and “romantic” way to travel through Europe, but budget air travel in Europe has really taken off (pardon the pun).
+About 15 years ago Europe deregulated air travel and that led to a surge in discount carriers offering low cost, no-frills service.
+Now it’s possible to find insanely cheap airfare to any country in Europe.

 Guide To Budget Air Travel in Europe

 Advantages to Air Travel